nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `copy 1` will copy the email of the first student in your student list to your clipboard.
+- `copy 1` will copy the email of your first student in your student list to your clipboard.

 [Back to list of features](#features)

 ### Finding students by name or student ID: `find student`

-Filters your student list to show only students whose names or student IDs contain any of the given keywords.
+You can filter your student list to show only students whose names or student IDs contain any of the given keywords.

 **Command Format:**